 The nature of optical emission during the hard state is being actively investigated using spectral and timing tools \citep{Poutanen2014,UttleyCasella2014}.
-Several emission components are considered to be contributing to these wavelengths: thermal emission of the optically thick accretion disk, which can be enhanced due to X-ray irradiation effects, non-thermal synchrotron emission from the accretion flow or from the jet, along with the contribution coming from scattering and reprocessing within the slow outflow -- the wind \citep{Veledina2013,Malzac2014,Munoz-Darias2016}.
+Several emission components are considered to be contributing to these wavelengths: thermal emission of the optically thick accretion disk, which can be enhanced due to X-ray irradiation effects, nonthermal synchrotron emission from the accretion flow or from the jet, and the contribution coming from scattering and reprocessing within the slow outflow -- the wind \citep{Veledina2013,Malzac2014,Munoz-Darias2016}.
 The relative role of different components is believed to evolve over the course of the outburst.
-Particularly, during transitions to (from) the soft state the role of the non-thermal emission is thought to be decreasing (enhancing), as probed by the evolution of optical and infrared colors, as well as the decrease of the flux levels \citep[e.g.,][]{Jain2001,Poutanen2014CMD,Kosenkov2020CMD}.
-The aforementioned components are expected to be polarized at different levels \citep[e.g., discussion in][]{Veledina2019}, hence we expect to see the evolution of the optical PD together with the variation of respective fluxes, most prominent in the red part of the spectrum.
+Particularly during transitions to (from) the SS, the role of the nonthermal emission is thought to be decreasing (enhancing), as has been probed by the evolution of OIR colors, as well as the decrease in the flux levels \citep[e.g.,][]{Jain2001,Poutanen2014CMD,Kosenkov2020CMD}.
+The aforementioned components are expected to be polarized at different levels \citep[e.g., discussion in][]{Veledina2019}; hence, we expect to see the evolution of the optical PD together with variation in the respective fluxes, most prominent in the red part of the spectrum.

-Our observations were performed within the state transition phase, and the optical fluxes followed the expected pattern of general decrease by ${\sim}0.5$~mag in all bands (see Fig.~\ref{fig:lc_pol}c).
+Our observations were performed within the state transition phase, and the optical fluxes followed the expected pattern of a general decrease by ${\sim}0.5$~mag in all bands (see Fig.~\ref{fig:lc_pol}c).
 However, the overall behavior of the $BVR$ polarization during HIMS suggests a constant level of PD in all bands, which is most obvious in $R$ (Fig.~\ref{fig:PDPA_int}).
-This indicates either that (i) only one component was giving a dominant contribution to $BVR$ fluxes over the transition and preserved its PD despite changing flux, or (ii) polarization is produced by scattering of one or several optical components (disk, hot flow, jet) in the wind, whose properties remained unchanged across the HIMS.
+This indicates that either (i) only one component was giving a dominant contribution to $BVR$ fluxes over the transition and preserved its PD despite a changing flux, or (ii) polarization is produced by scattering of one or several optical components (disk, hot flow, jet) in the wind, whose properties remained unchanged across the HIMS.